bjornbytes/lovr.org/docs/DistanceJoint.md

 DistanceJoint
 ===

-A DistanceJoint tries to keep two colliders a fixed distance apart.
+A DistanceJoint applies forces to keep two colliders a fixed distance apart.
 It extends `Joint` with the following functions:

 <table>
 <tr>